Write KEGG pathway map files incorporating data sourced from anvi'o databases..

 otherwise causes the rest of the command to be ignored as a comment.

-The argument value can also be the string, original
+The argument can also be the string, original

 , for the original color scheme of the reference map.
 Global maps are especially colorful, with reactions varying in color across the map as a broad indication of function.